chanzuckerberg/cellxgene/docs/REST_API.md

 **Response code:**

 - 200 - success
-- 400 Bad Request - unprepared data, layout has not been stored in the input data
+- 500 Internal Server Error - unprepared data, layout has not been stored in the input data

 ### (_future_) PUT /layout/obs, (_future_) PUT /layout/var